 a. students co-enrolled at a senior institution which provides appropriate approval, and

-b. students who have passed all parts of THEA or are THEA exempt.
+b. students who have passed all parts of state-required placement test or are TSI exempt.
 This group of students must sign a self-advising waiver form.

 Academic Course Planning Guide:

 This site helps students research all the information needed to determine courses that will satisfy their academic goals.
 All students are encouraged to be advised for courses; however, new students to Blinn College and those who have not passed part(s) of the state test, are required to meet with an advisor prior to registration.
 Also, for those students who plan to transfer, it is strongly suggested they discuss their course options with an advisor at the four-year institution.